Updated: May 2026

 The Opportunity for MSP Roll-Up Strategies

-Acquisitions in the MSP sector are not just about buying businesses — they’re about building a platform for exponential growth.
+Acquisitions in the MSP sector are not just about buying businesses — they’re about building a platform for exponential growth, often catalyzed by the vendor lock-in trap squeezing independent operators.
+The MSP consolidation revolution is reshaping the entire landscape, with private equity and platform acquirers driving unprecedented roll-up activity.
 By combining upfront cash and equity rollovers with a strategic vision, acquirers can create powerful roll-up platforms.

 Advantages for Founders: